SnehaPadhy22/binance-futures-trading-bot/README.md

 A Python-based CLI Trading Bot that places BUY and SELL orders on the Binance Futures Testnet (USDT-M).
 The application supports Market and Limit orders, validates user input, logs API requests/responses, and handles errors gracefully.

 ---
+## Objective

+This project was developed as part of a Python Developer Internship assignment.
+The goal is to build a reusable command-line trading bot capable of placing Market and Limit orders on the Binance Futures Testnet while demonstrating clean code structure, logging, validation, and error handling.

+---

 ## Features